 The exterior is in decent shape and the new metal exterior will help preserve the building.
 Interior has some rot and the flooring needs some work.
 Over the years scrappers have taken everything of value.
 The building is small enough and in good enough shape that it would be worth saving.

 Please Note: This article was originally posted on my personal site on May 25th, 2015 The images were shot in August 2014 a few years before they added the metal walls.
 This article will be updated as new information is gathered.
-If you have any old photos of the house or stories you want to share, please contact us or comment below.
+If you have any old photos of the store or stories you want to share, please contact us or comment below.
+I Then made the trip out again in August 2015 and shot the building at night.

 About the Images